-Contrary to our assumption, Budget Bed ended up polling poorly.
-Thanks to the written feedback, we learned that respondents thought Budget Bed sounded too cheap and therefore thought it would be a low-quality product.
+We were wrong.
+Ebb & Flow ended up winning the poll.
+Thanks to the written feedback, we learned that respondents thought Budget Bed sounded cheap and therefore felt it would be a low-quality product.

 In the written feedback of your polls, you’ll see themes and commonalities arise.
 Your audience will tell you which way to go and what to choose for your products.